plushu/plushu/README.md

 in any way.
 If you need this (for instance, to have administrative and normal users), you should install a plugin and edit authorized_keys accordingly.

-## Using plushu
+## Accessing plushu

 On installation, plushu creates a user whose login shell is the base plushu script.
-As the plushu script is not interactive, you use `ssh plushu@example.com` followed by arguments as your plushu command.
+You use `ssh -t plushu@example.com` followed by arguments as your plushu command.
+(The '-t' option makes it so that SSH requests a full TTY when executing the command: you don't strictly need it if your commands aren't interactive, but it's a good basis

 So, for example, if you would use this on the server: